giltayar/module-resolution-from-the-ground-up/04-nodejs-require-module-resolution/03-nodejs-require-summary/README.md

-# Node.js `import` Module Resolution Summary
+# Node.js `require` Module Resolution Summary

 ## Module resolution for relative specifiers

-- For relative specifiers, module resolution is exactly like browser module resolution:
+- For relative specifiers, module resolution is a superset of the resolution for `import`

-- Absolutize the URL of the module specifier relative to the URL of the importing module.
+- Absolutize the path of the module specifier relative to the path of the importing module.

-- This means that the file extension of the file _must_ be specified.
+- If the file extension is specified, great.

+- If not, try to find the file with the extensions: `.js`, `.cjs`, `.mjs`, `.json`, `.node`.

+- If found, great.

+- If not, look for a folder with that name, and look for an `index.js` or `package.json`.
+  In essence treat that folder like a package folder, from the algorithm for bare specifiers

 ## Module resolution for bare specifiers